The NYC Midnight Writing Challenges: Why I Enter When I Have No Expectation Of Winning.

 Creating a story so far out of my wheelhouse stretches me as a writer.
 I’ve learned so much from these efforts, and because I’m rather a competitive sort, I never give up.
 I keep pushing until I have my story submitted, usually with only minutes to spare.

-And I absolutely adore the sense of camaraderie I have with the other writers in our group as we whine, and moan, complain, and ultimately…create.
+And I absolutely adore the sense of camaraderie I have with the other writers in our group as we whine, moan, complain, and ultimately…create.

 So, if you’re like me and you love to push yourself, sign up for the next challenge.